2ndLetter/decoupled-domain-join/README.md

 1. Log into AWS account.
 I'm using ACloudGuru Cloud Sandbox
 2. Run `aws configure` to configure the aws cli
 3. Run `./environment.sh lab` to create a new keypair
-4. Add parameters to the parameters/environment.json file (Todo: Create a script to automate this)
+4. Update parameters in the parameters/environment.json file (Todo: Create a script to automate this)
 5. Run `./deploy-cfn.sh -n environment` to deploy the environment resources
 6. Log into the Windows server and [install the AD admin tools](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_install_ad_tools.html) (Todo: Create a script to automate this)
 7. Run `./deploy-cfn.sh -n lab -r` to deploy the lab resources